Introduction: Working Microphone From Trash

 In this step, we’ll be exploiting the thermodynamic properties of that not so exotic plastic to produce a durable yet sensitive plastic membrane.

 *Peppered throughout this Instructable are tips and tricks to help you make the process efficacious and safer, based on my personal experience.
-If you’ve found a better way to anything mentioned, please don’t hesitate to share it so we can all learn!
+If you’ve found a better way to do anything mentioned, please don’t hesitate to share it so we can all learn!

 Tip for cutting up PETE 1 plastic bottles: